 which shall be applied in the earliest subframe after n+8 in which the serving cell is active.

-When a UE receives a deactivation command [8] for a secondary cell or the sCellDeactivationTimer associated with the secondary cell expires in subframe n, the corresponding actions in [8] shall apply no later than the minimum requirement defined in [10], except for the actions related to CSI reporting on a serving cell which is active which shall be applied in subframe n+8.
+When a UE receives a deactivation command (see MFA TS 36.321 [8]) for a secondary cell or the sCellDeactivationTimer associated with the secondary cell expires in subframe n, the corresponding actions in MFA TS 36.321 [8] shall apply no later than the minimum requirement defined in MFA TS 36.133 [10], except for the actions related to CSI reporting on a serving cell which is active which shall be applied in subframe n+8.

 5 Power control